 For rectangular tile grouping, have one flag in the PPS to determine whether there is a mapping in the PPS between tile group indices and tile group IDs, and signal the tile group ID in the tile group header.
 If the PPS flag is equal to 0, tile group ID in the tile group header is tile group index.

 The above was agreed, pending on review of a harmonized text.
 Proponents and interested parties were suggested to work offline to harmonize the syntax and semantics.
 To be coordinated by Sachin.

+The text for above agreement was later integrated into JVET-M00853-v2.
+See notes above.